kawserkishor/Personal_Projects/README.md

-# Internship_Tasks
+# Personal Projects
-This repo will contain every task from the internship program of Future Intern.
+This repo will contain every task I complete to practice different projects and topics

-There are 5 tasks provided in the task list, but you need to complete only three to complete the internship.
+Here are some tasks I have decided to complete in the first phase.

 # Task 1
 Kali Linux - Hands-on